Is there anything shrouded in more fake news than nipples?

 Explore, explore, explore

 “Exploration is the name of the game when it comes to nipple orgasms,” says Matatas.

-So, whether you’re single, partnered, or multi-partnered, she recommends exploring all sorts of sensations including pinching, pulling, flicking, and massaging.
+So, whether you’re single, partnered, or multi-partnered, she recommends exploring all sorts of sensations including pinching, pulling, flicking, and massaging the nipples.

 And, if you’ve got a partner with a ready and willing mouth, she suggests giving nibbling, biting, and sucking a try.

 “You want to give your nipples a chance to warm up to being stimulated,” says Matatas.
 Rather than going from zero to TUG AS HARD AS YOU (or your boo) CAN, ease into it just as you would with genital stimulation.

 If you’re exploring with a bullet vibrator, use the lowest sensation to start.
 If your partner is pleasuring you with their mouth, ask them to start with light licks.